 - The Other Side of the Street movie (2004) review: Mixing elements from Alfred Hitchcock’s Rear Window and Michelangelo Antonioni’s L’Avventura and Blow-Up, Marcos Bernstein’s deliberately paced feature debut partially succeeds as psychological drama and as a showcase for Brazil’s Grand Dame of stage, screen, and television, Fernanda Montenegro (Best Actress Academy Award nominee for Central Station, 1998).

-The Other Side of the Street movie: Brazilian Rear Window + Blow-Up mix mostly feels like a made-to-order showcase for veteran Fernanda Montenegro
+The Other Side of the Street movie review: Rear Window + Blow-Up mix is made-to-order Fernanda Montenegro showcase

 As in the 1954 Alfred Hitchcock thriller Rear Window, the amateur sleuth in Marcos Bernstein’s directorial feature-film debut, The Other Side of the Street / O Outro Lado da Rua, believes she has witnessed a murder while spying with binoculars on a neighbor.

 In Rear Window, wheelchair-bound voyeur James Stewart has trouble convincing girlfriend Grace Kelly that he has indeed seen Raymond Burr kill his wife.
 In The Other Side of the Street, we are all left wondering: Has Fernanda Montenegro truly seen a man kill his wife, or has it all been just a figment of the imagination of a lonely, embittered older woman?